|

 To understand anti-Masonic claims surrounding the Knights Templar, one must first understand that there are two separate matters in discussion:

 The Templars - A VERY Brief SynopsisThe theory that Freemasonry originated in the Holy Land during the crusades and was instituted by the Knights Templar was initially advanced by one person!
-Chevalier Ramsey was an extraordinary figure of his day (born about 1680).
-A man with a great literary reputation, he was a tutor to royalty and ostensibly a Freemason although the details of his membership are somewhat obscure.
-In 1737, Ramsay, identified as 'Grand Orator' (although there was no such position in that Grand Lodge at that time), delivered a discourse before the Grand Lodge of France in which he set forth his theory in explicit terms.
-Coil's Masonic Encyclopedia says this: "Rejecting all references to the Traveling Architects from Como, to the Stone Masons of Germany, and the Operative Freemasons of England, he had sought a noble and chivalric origin for Freemasonry, which with him was not a confraternity founded on a system of architecture, but solely on the military prowess and religious enthusiasm of knighthood."
+Chevalier Ramsey was an extraordinary figure of his day.
+Born about 1680, he had a great literary reputation, was a tutor to royalty and ostensibly a Freemason although the details of his membership are somewhat obscure.
+In 1737, Ramsay, identified as 'Grand Orator' (although there was no such position in that Grand Lodge at that time), delivered a discourse before the Grand Lodge of France in which he set forth his theory of a connection from the Knights Templars of the past to the then-present Freemasonry in explicit terms.
+Coil's Masonic Encyclopedia says this:

 Other writers, both Masons and non, have continued to attempt to make the same connection through this very day.
 It is one, however, with no provable basis, save conjecture."
 (Masonicinfo Note: A popular book is one by John J. Robinson "Born in Blood" on this very topic.
 Robinson was not a Freemason when he wrote but later became one based on what he had found after examining the claims of anti-Masons!
 You can find more information about this in our 'Books' area.
 It's a good read although certainly not definitive!)
 Coil's Masonic Encyclopedia also adds, "This theory of Templar origin which, mythical as it is and wholly unsubstantiated by the authority of history, has exercised a vast influence in the fabrication of advanced Degrees and the invention of Continental Rites."

-It was the mindset of the time and the further back a linkage was established (even if unsubstantiated by actual fact), the better.
-For this reason, all entities at that time sought connections to Biblical days (or earlier!!!) so as to provide credibility for themselves and their members.
-This simple fact is often overlooked as anti-Masons today ignore the reality and use the convenient.
+It should be understood that in the 17th through 19th centuries, proof of antiquity generated credibility.
+In this climate, it was only natural that Freemasonry - like many, many other organizations of its time - sought to 'create' such links, tenacious as they were.
+(A common claim of the day was that an organization could be linked to early Egypt, for example, and some went so far as to claim descent from the Garden of Eden!)
+It was the mindset of the time.
+The further back a linkage was established (even if unsubstantiated by actual fact), the better.
+For this reason, all organizations created at that time claimed connections to Biblical days (or earlier!!!) so as to provide credibility for themselves and their members.
+This simple fact is often overlooked as anti-Masons today ignore the reality (as well as the term 'allegory') and use the convenient to condemn Freemasonry by saying that it claims direct ties to the building of King Solomon's Temple.
 The claims of antiquity were quite common at the time Freemasonry began - and, in fact, the earliest 'exposures' of Freemasonry and many other organizations sought to discredit such claims as a way of undermining the group itself.
 In our current politically-correct climate, the Knights Templar - both of old and new stripe - are sometimes demonized by anti-Masons for several things including (but not limited to):

 |